mmz-srf/passbolt-helm/README.md

 If your helm release name is **pblt**, replace **passbolt-redis-node-0.passbolt-redis-headless** with **pblt-redis-node-0.pblt-redis-headless**

 While the database is not yet initialized, the replicaCount of passbolt-helm deployment must be set to 1.
-Once the database initialized, you can scale passbolt dpeloyment to more than 1 replica.
+Once the database initialized, you can scale passbolt deployment to more than 1 replica.

 If you want to import your passwords from keepass or csv, it is recommended to scale to 1.
 Database concurrency is not well managed while importing.